nabeel-hussain/interview-preparations/dotnet-interview-question.md

 ---

-## Microservices and Architecture (10 questions)
+## Microservices and Architecture

-### 93. What are microservices and what are their advantages and disadvantages?
+### What are microservices and what are their advantages and disadvantages?

 **Microservices** are an architectural style where an application is built as a collection of small, independent services that communicate over network protocols.
 Each service is self-contained, focuses on a specific business capability, and can be deployed independently.